 The Warrant will then be passed to an enforcement agency, who will recover the debt on the Councils behalf.
 Further enforcement fees will be applied once the Enforcement Agency enforce on the debt.

-The London Borough of Tower Hamlets uses three enforcement agencies:
+The London Borough of Tower Hamlets uses four enforcement agencies:

 Telephone: 01604 633001